AlexanderBrandborg/calculator/README.md

 The design philosophy has been to not let the user create any illegal expressions, meaning they can't create an expressions with a missing operator arguments, ex.
 '5 +' and they can't divide by zero.
 The benefit of this is that the expressions are always in a state, where they can be evaulated, which simiplifies the logic on the backend.

 The REST API is documented by a postman collection, a JSON export of which can be found at the root this repository at `Calculator.postman_collection.json`.
-To run the collection, you will need to create two variables in your postman environment `baseUrl` and `calculationId`.
+To run the collection, you will need to create two variables in your postman environment `calculationId` and `baseUrl`.

-If you wish to run the requests in the collection against your local service set `baseUrl=http://localhost:8080` in your environment.
-If you wish to run the requests in the collection against the currently deployed service set `baseUrl=https://helloworld-676480202164.europe-north1.run.app` in your environment.
 `calculationId` holds the id of the calculation currently being worked on.
 It is automatically set, when you run the `Initialize Calculation` endpoint.

+* If you wish to run the requests in the collection against your local service set `baseUrl=http://localhost:8080` in your environment.
+* If you wish to run the requests in the collection against the currently deployed service set `baseUrl=https://helloworld-676480202164.europe-north1.run.app` in your environment.

 ### Future Extensions
 The API is quite simple right now, but could be extended in the following ways given more time: